Working at Camp

 We will provide free transportation from New York City to camp on scheduled dates during orientation.
-If you are traveling 300 miles or more to get to camp, you will be eligible for a travel stipend to help with the costs involved with getting to New York City.
 We will also provide transportation back to NYC on the last day of camp.

 Can I request to work at the same camp as my friend who is also applying to work there?

 We are unable to take these types of requests into consideration when we review applications.
 We hire staff members on an individual basis, so there is no guarantee that applicants who know each other will be hired for the same camp.
 We find that staff members often adjust better to camp when they arrive on their own.
 It allows them to experience camp for themselves and make a better effort to get to know the other members of the camp staff team.